Nano/Bio

 We aim to understand how living systems are organized from molecules to cells and tissues and how high-order functions emerge from interactions between individual components.
 In doing so, we employ diverse quantitative techniques to probe mechanics and dynamics of living systems, and analyze them by applying principles of soft matter physics and mechanics.
 Building on this knowledge, the long-term goal of our lab is to design and produce biological systems that can perform desired functions in diverse engineering applications.

-Precision Bioinstrumentation Lab
+Precision Bioinstrumentation Laboratory

 Prof. Kang, Joon Ho